hertie-data-science-lab/ds01-infra/TODO/_TODO.md

 - [x] BUG: either the currently installed packages list is not up to date, or it's not able to add new packages correctly, or both.
 All my images have the same 4 "Current Python packages" listed, then whwenever you try to add more python packages, it says it's already in the dockerfile, no matter "which package.
 Take the same package reading logic as in `image create`
 -  [x] BUG: the option 4: "  4) Edit Dockerfile directly (advanced)" -> `/usr/local/bin/image-update: line 300: vim: command not found`
 - [x] BUG: it's not refreshing / listing / adding pkgs correctly.
 E.g. with `test-datasciencelab` I'm adding torch, but then it doesn't show up when it prints the Current python packages.
 It also let's me add it multiple times (whereas it SHOULD) give a notification saying that that package is already in the image (and gracefully direct me to readding more)
-- [ ] nice to have: the `image list` call is directly edited before output so that it forms a selection screen, rather than being printed, then a duplicate selection screen below.
+- [x] nice to have: the `image list` call is directly edited before output so that it forms a selection screen, rather than being printed, then a duplicate selection screen below.
 - [ ] after updating the docker file, give the option to recreate the image - I dont' think this currently happens?
 - [x] sort out the logic between `image create` and `image update` about when to write the `pip install` command if/when there are packages after.
-- [ ] add a notification output after the image is rebuild to the new dockerfile specs so the user is aware
+- [x] add a notification output after the image is rebuild to the new dockerfile specs so the user is aware
-- [ ] after adding / removing a python / system package,
+- [x] after adding / removing a python / system package,
     - 1) explain very briefly (if no --guided) that dockerfile blueprint updated, but still need to rebuild the image (and later to recreate container based on rebuild image).
 More in depth if --guided flat on.
     - 2) offer to continue to rebuild, or loop back gracefully to the "What would you like to do?" menu.
+- [ ] sees lots of old `<none>` images -> what are these? presumably i need to clean them out, but where are they coming from firstly? is this image prune

 ### Image delete
 - [x] accept multiple image names as arguments -> will delete in bulk
 - [x] the GUI after providing no image names -> only see users own images
 - [ ] make sdure that when a user does `docker image prune` it only cleans up their images (or at least blocks them with sudo)
+    - or is this already sudo?
 - [ ] currently once image removed -> "Dockerfile backed up to: `/home/datasciencelab/ds01-config/images/deleted/datasciencelab-test-20251111-165620.Dockerfile`" ... why? back it up somewhere in tmp or other? (and zip/compress it), but not in this folder.